[Editor’s note: This was written in 2007 but much still applies]

-2. In my experience, it’s the safest city in South America.
+In my experience, it’s one of the safest cities in South America.
 It looks like Paris in many places, and I have never felt threatened on the street, even after 2am.
 Try that in SF or NYC.

 So, should you take the jump and move to Argentina?
 I have friends who have done it, but I recommend you take a 1-3-month “mini-retirement” first to take it for a test drive.
 Here are a few recommendations to get you started: